MOEAFramework/MOEAFramework/docs/problems.md

 ### ZCAT

 Set of challenging test problems for multi- and many-objective optimization [^zapotecas23].
-These problems are scalabe in the number of objectives.
+These problems are scalable in the number of objectives.
 Control this by replacing `N` in the name.

 Problem | # of Vars | # of Objs | # of Constrs | Type
 :------ | :-------: | :-------: | :----------: | :---